Leadership With A Proven Track-Record Of Success

 In July 2003 Steve was appointed to the Virginia Board of Medicine by Governor Mark Warner.
 Upon his reappointment to the Board in July 2007 by Governor Tim Kaine, Steve was elected President of the Virginia Board of Medicine in July 2007, the first non-physician in Virginia history to serve as President of the Board, which regulates over 40,000 physicians and health care providers throughout Virginia.
 Steve was reelected as President of the Virginia Board of Medicine in July 2008.
 He continued to serve until 2014 when his term expired.
 Steve served as a Fellow of the Federation of State Medical Boards and then on the FSMB Foundation, ending his service in December 2019.

 Steve won the Democratic Primary on June 9, 2015 and was elected by the citizens of Portsmouth and Norfolk to represent the 79th District of the Virginia House of Delegates on November 3, 2015.
 He was sworn into office January 13, 2016.
 He was re-elected on November 7, 2017.
 In 2019, the district was reconfigured by the Federal Courts to include Chesapeake and new parts of Portsmouth and Norfolk.
-Steve was re-elected to another two-year term on November 5, 2019 and is now on the ballot for June 8, 2021.
+Steve was then re-elected to another two-year term on November 5, 2019.
+On June 8, 2021, Steve was defeated in the Democratic primary and will leave office in January 2022.

-As of the 2021 legislative session, Steve is assigned to serve on four different full legislative committees and six subcommittees, of which he chairs three of them.
+During the 2021 legislative session and the upcoming Special Sessions, Steve is assigned to serve on four different full legislative committees and six subcommittees, of which he chairs three of them.
 Steve serves as Vice Chair of the House Committee on Counties, Cities, and Towns, and Chairs its subcommittee on statewide land use planning.
 Steve also serves on the House Labor and Commerce Committee, where he Chairs the subcommittee on healthcare and insurance, and also sits on its subcommittee on energy.
 Steve has served on the House Finance Committee since 2017, and now chairs the subcommittee on local and state tax policy in addition to serving on another finance subcommittee.
 Finally, Steve was most recently assigned by the Speaker of the House to serve on the House Courts of Justice Committee, where he also serves on the Subcommittee on Civil Laws.
 Following the Parkland School shooting in 2018, Steve served on the Special House Select Committee on School Safety (you can read their report HERE).